djotaku/Makemkv-Spec-for-Fedora/README.md

 # Makemkv-Spec-for-Fedora
-This is for the spec file to be able to great SRPMS and RPMs of Makemkv for Fedora
+This is for the spec file to be able to create SRPMS and RPMs of Makemkv for Fedora

 Building it requires some experience with building RPMs, but a high level summary: